 - Preheat oven to 350 degrees F. Make a 9×9 inch foil sling and place in 9×9 pan so that the foil folds over the edges.

-- Remove from oven and press crust firmly with the back of a measuring cup to compress the crust.
+- Remove from oven and press crust firmly down with the back of a measuring cup or spatula to compress the crust.
 Let crust cool for at least 15 minutes or until cool.

 - In a medium, heavy bottomed pot, combine all filling ingredients and stir together.